ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 search = greedy;
 ```

-Now, you can submit again the job script *partition_finder.run*.
-Change the job name to prevent log files from being overwritten.
+Now, you can submit the a job script named *partition_finder2.run*:
-Modified script *partition_finder.run*:

 ```
 #!/bin/bash